sergioagomes/Clojure-Studies/logs/Logs.md

 - **Today`s Progress**: Today I did more of project, learned about reloading, and did some studies about pedestal, component libraries of Clojure.

 - **Link to Project**: [Real-World-App]()

+## Day 28: OCT 25, 2023

+- **Today`s Progress**: Today I read more of the book programing in clojure and studie about pedestal librarie